reyespinosa3/starwarstrivia/readme.md

 ---
 As A User:

-  -I should be able to select a difficulty level

-  -I should be able to see an image
+  -I should be able to see an image of a Star Wars character

-  -I should be able to select an answer from the options given or provide my own
+  -I should be able to select an answer from the options given

   -I should be able to see what the correct answer when I'm wrong

-  -I should be able to see my progression from Padiwan to Jedi Master
+  -I should be able to see my progression from Padawan to Jedi Master

 # Stretch Goals User Stories
 ---